How I Made My WordPress Site 1311% Faster with Cloudways and WPMU DEV Plugins

 For a while, I refused to believe that the practically zero effort I put in paired with the automatic image optimizing of Smush Pro could actually make my site buzz like it had way too much coffee.
 Yet, I guess the results speak for themselves.
 It makes me wonder how fast I could get my site running if I actually tried to put in an effort.

-Even with my non-effort, I was able to achieve Google PageSpeed Insight scores of 91/100 for the desktop and 75/100 for the mobile versions of my test sites across the four available server types in Cloudways.
+Even with my non-effort, I was able to achieve Google PageSpeed Insight scores of 91/100 for the desktop and 75/100 for the mobile versions of my test sites across the five available server types in Cloudways.

 My clunky theme didn’t help the mobile user experience, though, since Google deemed it to not be mobile-friendly.
 Even still, speed wasn’t nearly as much of an issue.